 In Exchange Online multi-geo environments, you don't need to do any manual steps to add geos to your tenant.
 After you receive the Message Center post that says multi-geo is ready for Exchange Online, all available geos will be ready and configured for you to use.

 Connect directly to a geo location using Exchange Online PowerShell

 Typically, Exchange Online PowerShell will connect to the central geo location.
 But, you can also connect directly to satellite geo locations.
 Because of performance improvements, we recommend connecting directly to the satellite geo location when you only manage users in that location.

-To connect to a specific geo location, the ConnectionUri parameter is different than the regular connection instructions.
+To connect Exchange Online PowerShell to a specific geo location, the ConnectionUri parameter is different than the regular connection instructions.
 The rest of the commands and values are the same.
-The steps are:

-<emailaddress>with the email address of any mailbox in the target geo location and run the following command.
-Your permissions on the mailbox and the relationship to your credentials in Step 1 are not a factor; the email address simply tells Exchange Online where to connect.
+<emailaddress> is the email address of any mailbox in the target geo location.
+Your permissions to that mailbox or the relationship to your credentials are not a factor; the email address simply tells Exchange Online PowerShell where to connect.

 View the available geo locations that are configured in your Exchange Online organization

-To see the list of configured geo locations in Office 365 Multi-Geo, run the following command in Exchange Online PowerShell:
+To see the list of configured geo locations in Microsoft 365 Multi-Geo, run the following command in Exchange Online PowerShell:

 Get-OrganizationConfig | Select -ExpandProperty AllowedMailboxRegions | Format-Table